Hui0427/SAP_Final_What/README.md

 * Fusion improves scratch RGB alone.
 * However, the final accuracy remains noticeably below the fusion model using pretrained RGB.
 * This ablation confirms the benefit of using pretrained 3D CNN features in the final submission pipeline.
 ---

 # 4. YOLO-Based Object-Centric Pipelines (Alternative Approaches)

 In addition to the Two-Stream fusion model, we implemented two YOLO-based pipelines to explore object-centric reasoning for industrial action recognition.
-These methods offer complementary insights, especially for actions distinguished primarily by the tool involved.
+These methods act as alternative baselines and provide complementary insights, especially for actions distinguished by the tool being carried.

+While these pipelines do not outperform the Two-Stream architecture, they strengthen our justification by showing the limits of object-only or 2D-pose-only feature modeling.

 ---